Amplitude recursions with an extra marked point: Genus zero (tree level)

-In this section we are going to review the recursive construction of genus-zero Selberg integrals of Aomoto and Terasoma and relate it to the formalism for calculating open-string tree-level $\ap$-corrections put forward in \cite{Broedel:2013aza}.
-By doing so, we will reformulate the construction in different conventions, which are chosen to allow for a seamless generalization to genus one in \secref{sec:genusone}.
+In this section we are going to review the recursive evaluation of genus-zero Selberg integrals of Aomoto and Terasoma \cite{Aomoto,Terasoma} and relate it to the formalism for calculating open-string tree-level configuration\hyp{}space integrals put forward in \rcite{Broedel:2013aza}.

-While reviewing, we are going to link and discuss various mathematical concepts and constructions having appeared recently, such as for example \rcite{Mizera:2019gea}.
-Accompanying the review in this section, there is the article \cite{AKtbp}, in which the exact form of the matrices $e_0$ and $e_1$ appearing in \cite{Broedel:2013aza} is derived starting from the braid matrices in \rcites{Aomoto,Terasoma,Mizera:2019gea}.